 The 1st ITU Inter-regional Workshop on WRC-15 Preparation will take place from 4-5 December 2013.

-2 Place of the
+2 Place of the Workshop

 The Workshop will be held in Room Popov, at the ITU Headquarters, Geneva (see Annex 2 to this document).